Unity Catalog GA release note

 SELECT table_name, table_owner, created_by, last_altered, last_altered_by, table_catalog FROM system.information_schema.tables WHERE datediff(now(), last_altered) < 1

 Structured Streaming workloads are now supported with Unity Catalog.
-For details and limitations, see the limitations section of these release notes.
-See Using Unity Catalog with Structured Streaming.
+For details and limitations, see Limitations.

 User-defined SQL functions are now fully supported on Unity Catalog.
-For information about how to create and use SQL UDFs, see CREATE FUNCTION (SQL).
+For information about how to create and use SQL UDFs, see CREATE FUNCTION.

 Standard data definition and data definition language commands are now supported in Spark SQL for external locations, including the following: